brunojppb/brunojppb.github.io/_posts/2018-09-18-why-work-visa-applications-have-to-suck.md

 It took 5 freaking months to receive the final decision.
 I was unemployed for this whole period, even though I had a job offer, an working visa, was living in the country for almost 2 years and the company had a letter from the AMS (Austrian labor office) stating they couldn't find any professional available in the local market.
 What would have happened if I didn't have any savings?
 I cannot even imagine.

-Some things you should consider before deciding to move:
+>Some things you should consider before deciding to move:
+>

-- You cannot work for the new company until the visa is ready.
-Actually, if you are in the country already, you cannot work at all until you have the visa;
+> - You cannot work for the new company until the visa is ready.
+Actually, if you are in the country already, you cannot work at all until you have the visa.
-- If you don't have a tourist visa, you are fucked.
+> - If you don't have a tourist visa, you are f\*cked.
 As a Brazilian, I am lucky enough to have a tourist period of 3 months to stay without having to apply for it.
 And also as I applied for the new visa before the former company deregistered me, I could stay and wait for the new visa even after the 3 months period expired.
 Depending on your passport, you might have to leave the country immediately.
-- As soon as I left my former job, I was deregistered from my health insurance.
+> - As soon as I left my former job, I was deregistered from my health insurance.
 Although I wanted to keep  paying for it, they didn't allow me.
 Long story short, my wife and I were left alone without insurance.
 We  had to use travel insurance during this period.
-- Although I already provided them proof of my skills on my first visa application, they required me to prove everything again.
+> - Although I already provided them proof of my skills on my first visa application, they required me to prove everything again.
 I had to take the TOEFL test and prove once again that I had a professional level of English.

 From the economic standpoint, the state just wasted 5 months of my tax contributions where I could have been paying happily (taxes are quite high in Austria compared to Brazil).
 The state could also have lost a good contributor, since I could have changed my mind, decided not to continue with the visa application and move back to my country.